 Beginning in 2007, all of the businesses that I’ve been involved with have consistently grown in the double or triple digits every year.
-And overall, I’ve started 3 main revenue generating properties.
+And overall, I’ve started 3 six figure businesses online.

 First, there was my ecommerce store that I launched with my wife in 2007.

-And this year, I’m holding my very first ecommerce conference called The Sellers Summit which is almost sold out!
+And this year, I’m held my very first ecommerce conference called The Sellers Summit which sold out quickly and was a major success!

 Editor’s Note: If you are interested in learning how to start your own online store, click here to take my FREE 6 day mini course on ecommerce.